 In addition to the absence of a statewide personal income tax for South Dakota residents, the state has another potential tax perk for first-time homebuyers: a mortgage credit certificate (MCC).
 With an MCC, a portion of your mortgage interest can be used as a dollar-for-dollar tax credit, which lowers your overall tax bill and keeps extra money in your bank account.

-If the home you’re buying in South Dakota costs less than $275,000, here’s a rundown of the tax credit you could be eligible for, based on the amount of your mortgage.
-The credits run from 30 percent to 50 percent, up to $2,000 per year:
+If the home you’re buying in South Dakota costs less than $340,000 or $413,000 in a target area, here’s a rundown of the tax credit you could be eligible for, based on the amount of your mortgage.

 - $120,000 or less: A tax credit of 50 percent of your mortgage interest